rand-asswad/muallef/docs/parts/0_intro.md

-This task has captured researchers interest in the late 20^th^ century and has become a wide research discipline as many of the problems in this domain remain unsolved.
-Furthurmore, strides in the domain of AMT would apply to numerous applications that can facilitate creating, sharing, and learning music.
+This task has captured researchers interest in the late 20^th^ century and has become a wide research discipline as many of the problems in this domain remain unsolved. furthermore, strides in the domain of AMT would apply to numerous applications that can facilitate creating, sharing, and learning music.

 The scope of this thesis is the domain of Automatic Music Transcription